 Interest paid on the principal amount, as well as any accumulated interest.

-Additional value granted by a buyer or seller to entice another party to complete a deal.
+Additional value granted by a buyer or seller to entice another party to complete a purchase deal.

 A provision that mandates that infrastructure, such as roads, and water and waste treatment facilities needed to support additional development be in place concurrent with development.